ruoat/definitions/codeconventions.md

 # Code Conventions
 ## Source code format
 ODA source code is developed on various platforms and editors.
 Therefore common formatting should be used:
+- Use four spaces for indentation.
+Tabs must not be used.
+- Use UNIX newlines `\n`.
 - Prefer US-ASCII characters in source code.
 Non-ascii characters should be encoded, e.g., ä -> \u00e4.
-  * In Eclipse, you can use AnyEdit Tools plugin: Convert > To Unicode Notation.
 - Use UTF-8 in code comments and other information intended for other developers.

+### Eclipse settings
+- UTF-8
-  * Eclipse: (Project) > Properties > Resources > "Text file encoding: Other: UTF-8"
+  * (Project) > Properties > Resources > "Text file encoding: Other: UTF-8"
-- Use four spaces for indentation.
-Tabs must not be used.
+- Spaces
-  * Eclipse: Window > Preferences > General > Editors > Text Editors > "Displayed tab width:4"; "Insert spaces for tabs:check"
+  * Window > Preferences > General > Editors > Text Editors > "Displayed tab width:4"; "Insert spaces for tabs:check"
-  * Eclipse: Window > Preferences > Java > Code Style > Formatter > Indentation > tab policy : Spaces only
+  * Window > Preferences > Java > Code Style > Formatter > Indentation > tab policy : Spaces only
-- Use UNIX newlines `\n`.
 - Allow * in imports
-  * Eclipse Window > Preferences > Java > Code Style > Organize Imports > "Number of imports needed for .* = 2"; "Number of static imports needed for .* =2"
+  * Window > Preferences > Java > Code Style > Organize Imports > "Number of imports needed for .* = 2"; "Number of static imports needed for .* =2"
 - Keep source formatting to edited lines only
-  * Eclipse Window > Preferences > Java > Editor > Save Actions > Format source code: check "Format edited lines"
+  * Window > Preferences > Java > Editor > Save Actions > Format source code: check "Format edited lines"
+- Encoding Non-ascii characters:
+  * AnyEdit Tools plugin: Convert > To Unicode Notation.

 ## Java
 - If methods need to return empty values use `Optional` instead of nulls.